-Do you like to travel?
-Some people love it and others hate it.
-I happen to be in the former category—if I get to fly to my destination.
-Although traveling in general, and flying in particular, can be a hassle, I enjoy it.
-Sometimes I have not yet left for one trip before I’m planning the next.
 Air travel gives you an excellent opportunity to people watch, something that social scientists and lay persons alike find entertaining.
-One of the things I’ve noticed in my observations during air travel are all the preparations made for takeoff.
-First, I look out the window and notice the airport personnel scurrying about, hurriedly getting carts loaded with baggage to the airplanes.
-On board, airline employees are also making preparations.
-For example, the flight attendants close the overhead bins and check passengers to make sure seat belts are fastened.
-The passengers are also making preparations—some are trying to stuff bags under seats or into bins, others are getting ready for naps by adjusting travel pillows and covering up with blankets, and many are preparing to entertain themselves by getting out books, magazines, MP3 players, etc.
+One of the things we’ve noticed in our observations during air travel are all the preparations made for takeoff.
+Airport personnel hurriedly get carts loaded with baggage to the airplanes.
+On board, flight attendants close the overhead bins and check passengers to make sure seat belts are fastened.
+The passengers are also making preparations—some are trying to stuff bags under seats or into bins, others are getting ready for naps by adjusting travel pillows and covering up with blankets, and many are preparing to entertain themselves by getting out books, magazines, laptops, MP3 players, etc.

-Finally, after all preparations have been made we begin to slowly move away from the gate and head for a runway where we wait our turn for takeoff.
-Once our turn comes and the pilots receive clearance from the tower, it is only a matter of seconds before we lift off and find ourselves in the air, looking down at the shrinking people, buildings, and vehicles below.
+Finally, we begin to move away from the gate and head for a runway where we wait our turn for takeoff.
+Once our turn comes and the pilots receive clearance from the tower, it is only a matter of seconds before we lift off and find ourselves in the air.
 It can be an exhilarating feeling.
-It reminds me of the exhilaration felt by business owners and executives when their businesses really takeoff; when sales soar and profits increase it is a wonderful feeling.
+At the National Business Research Institute (NBRI), preparing for flight reminds us of the exhilaration felt by business owners and executives when their businesses really takeoff.
+When sales soar and profits increase it is a wonderful feeling.
 But, just as an airplane does not leave the tarmac without a lot of preparation, a business cannot takeoff without preparation and hard work.

-Mark Eppler, in his book The Wright Way: 7 Problem-Solving Principles from the Wright Brothers That Can Make Your Business Soar, discusses the “principle of forever learning.”
-According to Eppler, learning should be a lifelong passion because it is essential to obtaining the information required for problem solving.
+The principle of learning should be a lifelong passion because it is essential to obtaining the information required for problem solving.
 While there are many areas in business where continuous learning is important, one crucial area is the human element: employees and customers.
-Learning about both employee and customer perceptions and attitudes should be an ongoing process as they play a vital role in helping our business soar.
+Learning about both employee and customer perceptions and attitudes should be an ongoing process as they play a vital role in helping your business soar.

-To be an effective tool for competitive strategy, surveys must be designed, implemented, and analyzed using scientific principles.
-McKeown and Philip recommend utilizing consultants.
+To be an effective tool for competitive strategy, surveys must use scientific principles.
 Hiring consultants to design, deploy, and analyze your surveys is an economical and efficient strategy.
 Most companies do not have the human resources required to perform these tasks effectively.
-Consulting firms have organizational scientists and statisticians who have been trained at the doctoral level and know how to design and analyze surveys utilizing sound scientific methods.
+Consulting firms have organizational psychologists and statisticians who have been trained at the doctoral level and know how to design and analyze surveys utilizing sound scientific methods.
 The use of the scientific method ensures that your survey results will accurately reflect the attitudes and perceptions of your employees and customers.
 It also enables you to obtain information about the drivers of human behavior.
 Information about drivers is very powerful because it allows you to pinpoint just a few areas in which to concentrate change efforts.

 After their most recent quarterly survey, the hotel and gaming company discovered that their overall benchmarked performance was at the 71st percentile.
-This score is 21 percentiles above the national average and only 4 percentiles away from what the consulting firm refers to as “stretch performance.”
+This score is 21 percentiles above the national average and only 4 percentiles away from stretch performance.
 In spite of such positive results, upper management knew that continuing the survey process was imperative.
-Human behavior is very dynamic – it is constantly changing.
+Human behavior is constantly changing.
 The drivers of customer perceptions can change from one year to another; they may even change from quarter to quarter.
 Thus, it is necessary to continue conducting surveys and using them to guide organizational development efforts.

 The hotel and gaming company’s most recent survey identified two root causes (drivers) of overall customer satisfaction:

-Management has already begun the problem-solving process to address improving customer perceptions of these root causes.
-To improve customer satisfaction they must address ways to improve customer’s attitudes about the mix of game types and the overall service provided.
-Although three root causes were identified as drivers of intent to return, a theme is apparent.
-Management must find and implement methods to improve customer perceptions of wait time for the various hotel services.
+Management has already begun the problem-solving process to improve customer perceptions of these root causes.
+To improve customer satisfaction, they must address ways to improve customer’s attitudes about the mix of game types and the overall service provided.
+Although two root causes were identified as drivers of intent to return, a theme is apparent.
+Management must implement methods to improve customer perceptions of wait time for the various hotel services.
 Addressing these root causes will enable this hotel and gaming company to continue to improve customer perceptions and to takeoff toward success.

 Some businesses never leave the tarmac – they suffer from stagnation.
 They do not implement the procedures necessary for growth.
-It is imperative to stay in touch with the people who are crucial to the success of our businesses.
-If you would like to learn more about how NBRI can help your business implement a survey schedule in order to provide you with the powerful information you need, call them today at 800-756-6168.
-This could be the first step in your preparations to leave the tar mat and takeoff toward increased success and profits!
+It is imperative to stay in touch with the people who are crucial to the success of your business.
+If you would like to learn more about how NBRI can help your business implement a survey schedule to provide you with powerful information, call today at 800-756-6168.